prapin/LuaBrainFuck/README.md

 ### Quine

 Like Morse, the bracket syntax also supports to be turned into a quine.
-All you have to do for that is to replace the final function call `(_,_)` by that function call `(_,__)`, that is to add an underscore before the last parenthesis character.
+All you have to do for that is to replace the final function call `(_,_)` by the function call `(_,__)`, that is to add an underscore before the last parenthesis character.

-The output may differ from the source code with a few whitespaces.
+The output may differ from the source code by a few white spaces.
 It is however guarantied that the output of the quine is itself a perfect quine.
 Illustration:

 	$ lua -l bracket hello-world-bracket.lua > out1.lua